-Spanning art, music and performance, Culture Move is a dynamic exhibition tracing the diverse cultural heritage of Brent.
+Spanning art, music and performance, Culture Move is a dynamic exhibition tracing the diverse cultural heritage of Brent, supported by Brent 2020 Culture Fund.
 The show explores the history of sampled music in the borough since the advent of Hip-Hop in the 1980s – celebrating a cultural movement initiated and led by young people as a positive creative outlet that continues to resonate across the generations.

 The exhibition documents the recording artists, studios, pirate radio stations and urban spaces associated with the history of hip-hop and sampled music with a view to create new work that shines a light on the unique history of the area.
 Historical images and objects from the Brent Museum archive will also be used, visually sampling and rearranging these elements to form new compositions informed by music production techniques.